 3725 PROOFREADING CLASS

 Would you like the skills to find a job that allows you to work your own hours and get paid a competitive salary?
 If so, then proofreading might be for you.
 At this time in Chicago, proofreading work is available on a freelance or full-time basis for publications, ad agencies, corporations and a variety of other organizations.
-Proofreading, simply stated, is the editing of “proofs,” finished sheets of typeset copy.
+Proofreading, simply stated, is the editing of “proofs,” finished sheets of digital copy.
+Proofreaders catch grammatical errors and inconsistancy of style.
 You need to learn a standard system of marks and notations, acquire the sharp eye needed to spot mistakes, and know when and how to consult references such as a dictionary or style book.

 This class will give you a complete primer on proofreading.
 You’ll learn proofreading symbols and gain a sense of how to edit, with plenty of opportunity to practice on a variety of printed material.
 You will also be given several punctuation and grammar tips.
 At the end of the course, you’ll learn about job opportunities for proofreaders.
 Bring a fine-point red pen.